Alec269/styled-comments-vscode/README.md

 - **&** - Brown for connections/links
 - **#** - Orange for tags/categories

+## Activation

+Press `ctrl + shift +p` and search `Enable Styled Comments`.
+After locating the command press enter and the extension will activate.

 ## Usage

 Simply add one of the special symbols at the start of your comment: